 How it compares to Z-Library

-Kobo Plus is a natural Z Library alternative for Kobo users, giving you a large rotating library of books to explore with a predictable monthly cost.
+Kobo Plus is a natural alternative for Kobo users, offering a large rotating library with predictable monthly cost.

 DOAB (Directory of Open Access Books)

 The Directory of Open Access Books (DOAB) is a specialist Z Library alternative aimed at academics and serious non-fiction readers.
-It’s a community-driven index that lists over 100,000 peer-reviewed open access books and helps users discover trustworthy publishers and titles that are free to read.
+It’s a community-driven index listing 100,000+ peer-reviewed open access books from reputable publishers.

 Content focus